oblador/react-native-keychain/README.md

 ### `getSupportedBiometryType()`

 Get what type of hardware biometry support the device has.
 Resolves to a `Keychain.BIOMETRY_TYPE` value when supported, otherwise `null`.

+### `getSecurityLevel()`

+Get security level that is supported on the current device with the current OS.

+### Security Levels (Android only)

+If set, `securityLevel` parameter specifies minimum security level that the encryption key storage should guarantee for storing credentials to succeed.

+* `ANY` - no security guarantees needed (default value); Credentials can be stored in FB Secure Storage;
+* `SECURE_SOFTWARE` - requires for the key to be stored in the Android Keystore, separate from the encrypted data;
+* `SECURE_HARDWARE` - requires for the key to be stored on a secure hardware (Trusted Execution Environment or Secure Environment).
+Read [this article](https://developer.android.com/training/articles/keystore#ExtractionPrevention) for more information.

 ### Options